Interana/provision_tools/aws/README.md

 Role : AdministratorAccess
 ```

-4) Git Clone this repo to a box that has python installed.
+4) Git Clone this repo to a computer that has python installed.

 5) From that User, generate the access keys and update the awsconfig.py.template file in this folder
 ```